 Progress so far and next steps

 Following the approval of the Business Case, we have been working to establish the legal agreements necessary for the project, including working with external landowners.
-We have also been carrying out detailed design work for some project elements and have begun construction as detailed further below.
+We have also been carrying out detailed design work and construction of some project components started in late 2019 as detailed further below.
 The delivery of the project is currently scheduled up until March 2021, by which time there is a requirement for all LEP funding to be spent.

 Improvements to the pedestrian refuges outside Weybridge Railway Station

-Works to improve the pedestrian refuges outside Weybridge Station started in the second week of November 2019 and are scheduled to be completed over approximately four weeks.
+Works to improve the pedestrian refuges outside Weybridge Station started in the second week of November 2019 and were completed before the end of 2019.
 The works are aimed at improving road safety and improving pedestrian facilities in this busy location.
-As well as widening/improving pedestrian refuges, two lanes are being formally marked out on the approach to the junction from Hanger Hill, and de-cluttering of street furniture is being taken forward.
+As well as widening/improving pedestrian refuges across Heath Road, the station entrance and Hanger Hill, two lanes were formally marked out on the approach to the junction from Hanger Hill.

 Heath Road Pedestrian/Cycle Path

 Immediately north of Weybridge Railway Station, we are planning to construct a shared pedestrian/cycle path along the western side of B374 Heath Road as far as Brooklands Lane.
 Detailed design work has been carried out and in mid-October, the tendering process to appoint a contractor started.
-The aim is for construction to begin during February/March 2020 but this is dependent on responses to the tendering process and successfully acquiring street works permits.
+The current plan is for construction to begin during February/March 2020.

 Selected tree removal and ground clearance works proceeded detailed design in August 2019.
 Working with Elmbridge Borough Council, these works were completed using a specialist contractor.
 As well as providing necessary width for the pedestrian/cycle path to be built, the tree works have also removed dead wood reducing risk to all users of the road, and have given the existing trees more space to grow into maturity, by removing self-seeded trees that compete for the limited space.
 Works also included removing the undergrowth, which was primarily holly, which will allow light in to encourage regrowth of vegetation, benefitting a wider range of species.
 Where possible we have retained higher value specimen trees, in consultation with the Elmbridge Borough Council specialist.
 Where a retained tree is on the line of the path, sections of the path will be diverted behind the tree, or there will be localised narrowing of the path where appropriate.